 Seasonal Changes & Weather Extremes

-Seasons and temperature play a major role in the damage your roof system might sustain as well as the type of coating your roof will need.
-Considering how the seasons change in your region and the types of weather extremes your roof will face are essential for choosing the right commercial roof coating.
-Sun exposure, rainfall, and snowfall all play parts in the type of damage your roof could incur, and the proper roof coating will minimize this damage and prolong the life of your roof.
-Our rubber roof coating systems at Inland Coatings are Energy Star rated for their high solar reflectance.
-This means that a roof in Texas will benefit greatly from this type of coating because it will keep the air inside your building regulated while protecting your roof from the radiating heat.
+Seasons and temperature play a major role in the damage your roof system might sustain and informs the type of coating your roof will need.
+Considering how the seasons change in your region and the types of weather extremes your roof will face is essential for choosing the right commercial roof coating.
+Sun exposure, rainfall, and snowfall all play parts in the type of damage your roof could sustain, and the proper roof coating will minimize this damage, thus prolonging the life of your roof.
+Our rubber roof coating systems at Inland Coatings are ENERGY STAR-rated for their high solar reflectance.
+This means that a roof in Texas will benefit greatly from this type of coating because it will regulate the temperature of the air inside your building while protecting your roof from the radiating heat.

 Condition of the Existing Roof

 Before you choose a commercial roof coating, you first need to consider the condition of your roof and what purpose the new coating will serve.
-Do you need to repair a specific problem in your existing roof—for instance, rusting, leaks, or alligatoring?
+Do you need to repair a specific problem in your existing roof?
 If so, what is the specific type of damage?
+Is it rusting, leaks, or alligatoring?
 Are you adding a coating to a brand new roofing system with no damage?
 Your answers to these questions will help you determine the type of coating to use on your roof.
 Our team can assist you with selecting the best coating for your roof if you have questions.

 Type of Commercial Roof System

-Considering the materials your roof is made out of as well as its size and slope will be important when choosing a restorative and protective coating.
+Considering the materials your roof is made of, as well as its size and slope, will be important when choosing a restorative and protective coating.
 These factors determine the types of damage that may occur on your roof.
 For instance, a metal roof will often develop leaks from expansion and contraction or corrosion from years of exposure to the elements, while a spray polyurethane foam roof will quickly deteriorate from sun exposure if not protected.
-Based on the type and condition of your roofing system, you will want to find a coating that provides the benefits and protection that your specific system needs.
+Based on the type and condition of your roofing system, you will want to find a coating that provides the benefits and protection that your specific roof needs.

 Quality Roof Coatings Solutions